cloudhotspot/pypackage-docker/README.md

 A methodology for packaging Python and Django applications using Docker and Wheels and supporting continuous integration.

+Full documentation is provided at <a href="http://pypackage-docker.readthedocs.org">read the docs</a>.

 The goals of this methodology include:

 - Portable workflow - you should be able to run this workflow locally on a developer machine or on a CI system like Jenkins.